 According to the

 Most people recover from Salmonella infection without antibiotics.
-However, people with severe symptoms may require hospitalization.
+However, those with severe symptoms may require hospitalization.

-Salmonella infection is often more severe and dangerous in certain groups of people,
+Salmonella infection is often more severe and dangerous in certain groups of individuals,

 - adults over the age of 65 years